luketramps/VoroX/README.md

 ##Basic info.

+Sites are collections of points, while grids are voronoi diagramms rendered from sites.
+Grids come as a collection of cells, representing the voronoi diagramm.
+Each cell is a renderable.
 Differently skinned grids with the same set of sites and/or different sets of sites, each with multiple grids, are possible.
 Rendering can be turned on and off for grids or sites individualy.
+Creating and dispo

 ##Skinning cells.